 You are warned to change feeds gradually.
 Do not.
 Variety is what they would eat in the wild.
 Cats eat birds, rodents, carrion etc Change is good for them.
 I did have a kitten owner who wanted to return her kitten to me after 6m as it would only eat poached chicken and prawns.
 When I asked what she had been feeding it she stated poached chicken and prawns!!

 We feed our cats over one year a diet of wet food on a night and dry on a morning.
-We do feed our kittens and mothers Royal Canin ‘Mother & Baby’ dry food.
+We do feed our kittens and mothers Royal Canin ‘Mother & Baby’ dry food at all times and wet feeds regularly throughout the day.
 Please be aware that some dry food has very little nutritional value and is manufactured out of constituents unsuitable to feed to a person.
 Once again chop and change.
 Avoid dry food that contains corn and abundant grain if you can.

 In the end you and your cat will strike a balance with each other.
 Do let them have treats.
 Roast chicken on a Sunday goes down well but NO cooked bones.